Zwedze/Kassandra/README.md

 **ExecuteNonQuery** will send the query and will not return a result.

+#### IResultQuery
+This interface extends the IQuery interface and add methods used in an 'output' context.

+**UseCache** will check in the cache if the provided cacheKey exists and use its content as direct result whitout calling the database behind the query.
+A cache duration can be defined using a *Timespan*
+**Mapper** defines the mapper used when an item is cast from a **IResultReader** to an output type.

+A mapper **must** be defined in an IResultQuery, otherwise an Exception is throwed and the query will fail.

+**QueryMany**, **QuerySingle**, **QueryScalar** will send the query and return the result using the IMapper item defined from the **Mapper** command.

 ## Usage
 In the examples below I will illustrate how to use the framework in different situation
 ### Queries samples